 The metropolitan transportation business tax (MTA surcharge) doesn't apply to a New York S corporation.

-The only credit that a New York S corporation may apply against the S corporation's franchise tax is the special additional mortgage recording tax.
-However, the S corporation may earn other tax credits that flow-through to the S corporation shareholders to be claimed on the shareholders' individual returns.
+S corporations may earn tax credits that flow-through to the S corporation shareholders to be claimed on the shareholders' individual returns.

 Paying tax as a shareholder of a New York S corporation